minamalaj/minamalaj/README.md

 # Come in!

-Hi, my name is Mina and I am a full-stack web developer with experience in React and Ruby frameworks.
-I am currently open to Software Engineering oppurtunities in London and remotely.
+Hi, my name is Mina and I am a full-stack web developer with experience in Javascript, React, Node.js and SQL.

 ## Currently Learning...

-- 🌱 I am currently learning Swift.
 -  📝 Taking a deep-dive into the quirks of Javascript.

 ## Projects